Ptuj

-Ptuj ([ˈptùːj]; Pettau, [ˈpɛtaʊ̯]; Poetovium/Poetovio) is a town in northeastern Slovenia that is the seat of the Municipality of Ptuj.
-Ptuj, the oldest recorded city in Slovenia, has been inhabited since the late Stone Age and developed from a Roman military fort.
-Ptuj was located at a strategically important crossing of the Drava River, along a prehistoric trade route between the Baltic Sea and the Adriatic.
-The area is part of the traditional region of Styria and it was part of the Austria-Hungarian Empire.
-In the early 20th century the majority of the residents spoke German, but today the population is largely Slovene.
-Residents of Ptuj are known as Ptujčani in Slovene.
+Ptuj ([ˈptùːj]; Pettau, [ˈpɛtaʊ̯]; Poetovium/Poetovio) is the eighth-largest town of Slovenia, located in the traditional region of Styria (northeastern Slovenia).
+It is the seat of the Municipality of Ptuj.
+Being the oldest recorded city in Slovenia, it has been inhabited since the late Stone Age and developed from a Roman military fort, located at a strategically important crossing of the Drava River along a prehistoric trade route between the Baltic Sea and the Adriatic.

 History

-Earliest history
+Early history

 Ptuj is the oldest recorded town in Slovenia.
 There is evidence that the area was settled in the Stone Age.
 In the Late Iron Age it was settled by Celts.

-AD 69: Ptuj is mentioned for the first time
+First mentions

 By the 1st century BC, the settlement was controlled by Ancient Rome as part of the Pannonian province.
 In 69 AD, Vespasian was elected Roman Emperor by the Danubian legions in Ptuj, and the first written mention of the city of Ptuj is from the same year.
 Poetovium was the base-camp of Legio XIII Gemina where it had its legionary fortress or castrum.
 The name originated in the times of Emperor Trajan, who granted the settlement city status and named it Colonia Ulpia Traiana Poetovio in 103.
 The patristic writer Victorinus was Bishop of Poetovio before his martyrdom in 303 or 304.
 The Caesar Constantius Gallus was divested of his imperial robe and arrested in Poetovio before his subsequent execution in Pola (354) (Amm.Marc.
 Hist.
 XIV) The battle of Poetovio in 388 saw Theodosius I's victory over the usurper, Maximus.

 The city had 40,000 inhabitants until it was plundered by the Huns in 450.

 Middle Ages

 In 570 the city was occupied by Eurasian Avars and Slavic tribes.
-Ptuj became part of the Frankish Empire after the fall of Avar state at the end of 8th century.
+Ptuj became part of the Frankish Empire after the fall of the Avar state at the end of 8th century.
 Between 840 and 874 it belonged to the Slavic Balaton Principality of Pribina and Kocelj.
 Between 874 and 890 Ptuj gradually came under the influence of the Archbishopric of Salzburg which had both spiritual and temporal rule over the town; city rights passed in 1376 began an economic upswing for the settlement.